Quantum computational chemistry: Quantum computing and simulation

-Qubits are measured in the computational basis.
-Measuring qubit $i$ in the computational basis corresponds to $\bra{\psi}Z_i\ket{\psi}$.
-In order to measure qubits in the $X$ or $Y$ basis, single qubit rotations are first applied to change the basis of the relevant qubits, which are then measured in the $Z$ basis.
-The Pauli operators form a complete basis for any Hermitian operator.
-Therefore any observable can be expanded into strings of Pauli operators which we can measure efficiently with a quantum computer. \\
+The Pauli operators and identity matrix, multiplied by real coefficients, form a complete basis for any Hermitian single or multi-qubit operator.
+Therefore any multi-qubit observable can be expanded into strings of Pauli operators, the expectation values of which we can measure efficiently with a quantum computer. \\